-La Besi becomes La Bargain because it’s BYOB all week long, and they only charge 50p corkage for wine, zero if you’ve brought beers.
-This family-owned restaurant has been delighting diners since 2005 with unpretentious but authentic Italian food.
-Maybe start with Gamberoni, pan-fried king prawns pepped up with cherry tomatoes, garlic, shallots, dill and chilli.
-To finish, the pasta dishes are generous and hearty, the pizzas and meat dishes yummy.
+La Besi becomes La Bargain because it’s BYOB all week long, and they only charge 50p corkage for wine – zero if you’ve brought beers.
+This family-owned restaurant has been delighting diners since 2005 with unpretentious but authentic Italian eats.
+Start with gamberoni, pan-fried king prawns pepped up with cherry tomatoes, garlic, shallots, dill and chilli.
+To finish, the pasta dishes are generous and hearty, the pizzas and meat dishes perfection.

 La Besi, 211 Clarendon Road, Hyde Park, Leeds, West Yorkshire, LS2 9DT.

 How is it that one of the restaurants in Leeds with a great wine list of its own also lets you bring your own bottle?
 Well, the people at Gaucho know that Monday isn’t the busiest night of the week for diners, so that’s the evening they let you bring your own vino – with free corkage to boot.
-Red wine pairs perfectly with their tasty cuts of robust Argentinian steak, or maybe pick a light white to accompany seafood options such as Shrimp Ceviche or Swordfish Causita.
+Red wine pairs perfectly with their tasty cuts of robust Argentinian steak, or pick a light white to accompany seafood options such as shrimp ceviche or swordfish causita.

 Gaucho, 21-22 Park Row, Leeds, West Yorkshire, LS1 5JF.